TAI/AgustaWestland T129 ATAK: Qatar

 In January 2019, it was reported that Qatar had signed a preliminary agreement to buy T129s.

 Saudi Arabia

 In 2011, Saudi Arabia asked Turkey to enter a tender to produce attack helicopters for the Saudi Air Force.

 Failed bids

 Morocco

-On 31 July 2021, it was reported that Morocco was in the "advanced stage of negotiation" with Turkey for the purchase of 22 T129 ATAK helicopters.
+On 31 July 2021, it was reported that Morocco was in the "advanced stage of negotiation" with Turkey for the purchase of 22 T129s.
 Additional sources claimed previous negotiations were suspended in 2018 due to US sanctions.

 South Korea

 In January 2013, a media report stated that South Korea's attack helicopter competition included the T129 in the final three bidders with the Bell AH-1Z Viper and the Boeing AH-64 Apache.
 However, the AH-64E Apache was chosen in April 2013.